jgbishop/sxs-settings/README.md

 `.sublime-settings` and `.sublime-keymap` files that Sublime Text knows about (note that files located in the `Packages/User` directory are filtered out of this list; more on why it does this in a second).
-When a file in the quick panel is selected, it becomes the "left" (or "top", depending on your settings) panel in the comparison window.
-The "right" (or "bottom") panel will contain the corresponding user settings file, typically located in the `Packages/User` directory (hence why files in `User` are filtered out).
+When a file in the quick panel is selected, it becomes the "left" panel in the comparison window.
+The "right" panel will contain the corresponding user settings file, typically located in the `Packages/User` directory (hence why files in `User` are filtered out).

 Side-by-Side Settings tries to do the correct thing depending on the file you select in the quick panel.
 If the file you select is a platform-specific